-Diagnostic Radiology Residency Program

-Naval Medical Center Portsmouth
+Diagnostic Radiology Residency Program Naval Medical Center Portsmouth

-About the program

-Our mission is to train competent, knowledgeable radiologists who are prepared to succeed in a diverse range of military settings and independent practice.
-The program was founded in 2003 and is credentialed for 28 trainees.
-In recent years, there have been 3-5 residents per class, however this can vary depending on the needs of the military.
-There are currently 17 residents in the program, comprised of both Navy and Air Force officers.
-Our program is proud to have a 100% board pass rate for the past 8 years.
+Updated June 2022 About the Program Our mission is to train competent, knowledgeable radiologists who are prepared to succeed in a diverse range of military settings and independent practice.
+The program was founded in 2003 and we remain accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+In recent years, there have been 3-5 residents per class, including both Navy and Air Force officers.
+Our program is proud to have achieved a 100% board pass rate for the past 6 years and counting among first-time test takers.

 Naval Medical Center Portsmouth (NMCP) is the Navy's oldest continuously running hospital and is located in Portsmouth, Virginia.
-It serves the greater Hampton Roads region (population 1.7 million) and is home port to the majority of the Atlantic fleet ships, aircraft, and personnel.
+It serves the greater Hampton Roads region (population 1.7 million) and is homeport to the majority of the Atlantic fleet ships, aircraft, and personnel.
 NMCP is also the central teleradiology hub for various eastern Naval facilities and several overseas sites to include Guam, Okinawa, and Yokosuka.
 Over 230,000 radiology exams are completed yearly, so there are plenty of learning opportunities.
-There are 32 board certified staff radiologists (to include fellowship trained faculty in each subspecialty section) who provide formal lectures and workstation training.
-The clinical workload in combination with faculty expertise offers an excellent balance of volume and education.
+There are over 30 board certified staff radiologists (to include fellowship trained faculty in each subspecialty section) who provide formal lectures and workstation training.
+The clinical workload (in combination with faculty expertise) offers an excellent balance of volume and education.
+The radiology department at NMCP is American College of Radiology (ACR) accredited in ultrasound, CT, mammography, lung cancer screening, and colon cancer screening.